BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 God, which hath delivereed thine enemies into thy hand.
 And he gave him tithes of all.

+14:21 And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.

+14:22 And Abram said to the king of Sodom, I have lift up mine hand unto the LORD, the most high God, the posessor of heaven and earth, 14:23 That I will not take from a thread even to a shoelatchet, and that I will not take any thing that is thine, lest thou shouldest say, I have made Abram rich: 14:24 Save only that which the young men have eaten, and the portion of the men which went with me, Aner, Eshcol, and Mamre; let them take their portion.

 ## The Book of Psalms